Skip to main content

 These are the problems that most often waste time or lower a senior’s benefit.

-• Waiting to apply until every document is perfect: Texas lets you file first with basic information in the application rules.
+• Waiting to apply until every document is perfect: file first, then upload proof.

-• Leaving medical costs off the form: many seniors list only income and forget pharmacy bills, premiums, or other out-of-pocket medical costs that can count under the medical-deduction rules.
+• Leaving medical costs off the form: many seniors list only income and forget pharmacy bills, premiums, copays, dental bills, or other out-of-pocket medical costs.

-• Using TSAP when someone still works part-time: even a small amount of earned income can knock a household out of TSAP eligibility.
+• Using TSAP when someone still works part-time: even a small amount of earned income can keep a household out of TSAP.

-• Missing a phone interview or information request: if you use a spam blocker or do not check voicemail, the case can stall.
+• Missing a phone interview or proof request: if you use a spam blocker or do not check voicemail, the case can stall.

 Best options by need